Leadecide/Leadecide.github.io/_articles/framework.md

 - "Works cited"
 - "Recommended reading"
 - "License"
-- "Appendix A - Open Leadership Framework Theory of Change"
+- "Appendix A - The "leadwise" principle - innovations "
-- "Appendix B - Open Leadership Framework decision log"
+- "Appendix B - The "leadwise" principle decision log"
 - "Appendix C - How to contribute"
 ---

-# Open Leadership Framework
+# The "leadwise" principle

 * TOC
 {:toc}

-## Hello & welcome!
+## Welcome on board!

-Hi!
-We’re Mozilla, a global non-profit fueling the movement for Internet health.
+The AYCHConsultant is a global management-as-a-service (MaaS) for businesses and organizations.
 Our mission is to ensure the Internet is a global public resource, open and accessible to all.
 We work for an Internet that truly puts people first, where individuals can shape their own experience and are empowered, safe and independent.

 A healthy Internet helps people live and learn online.
 It includes everyone in its possibilities.
 It belongs to the people and resists being closed off or broken apart.
 On a healthy Internet, we are all free to share and benefit from one another's innovative, new ideas because of a culture of inclusivity, openness, and care.
 We work together there to fight harassment, engage critically with media, and help ourselves and our communities to maintain control of our own online lives.